 Depending on how often you drive and how far you drive, your risk of accident could be lower.
 This is important to consider when selecting auto insurance coverage.

 If you’re only using your vehicle for infrequent errands, your risk is lower than someone who uses their vehicle for a daily commute or has a job that involves frequent travel/driving.
-The auto insurance needs would be different for each of those situations.
+The auto insurance coverage needs would be different for each of those situations.

 Higher known risk = higher necessary coverage.